astrotars/stream-flutter/README.md

 };
 ```

-This code uses our secret account credentials to create a Stream user and register the user's name. the `getOrCreate` call creates the user with a name.
+This code uses our secret account credentials to create a Stream user and register the user's name. the `getOrCreate` call creates the user with a name (or simply retrieves that user if we already registered them).
 Once we've created the user, we return the necessary credentials to the mobile app.

 Once we're logged in, we're ready to post our first message!